charlied658/2d_game_engine_cpp/CONTROLS.md

 <img width="1440" alt="gameEngine7" src="https://user-images.githubusercontent.com/80932655/178284323-1671a4b8-a4cd-4360-8128-974a8be8d0cb.png">

+## First Time Startup
+Upon starting the engine for the first time you may need to resize ImGui windows.
+ImGui will save the window positions when you exit, so you only need to do this once.

 ## Camera Controls
 - Arrow keys to move
 - W and S to zoom in and out
 - Space to reset camera

+## Placing Objects
+- Select an object from the object picker by clicking
+- Click anywhere in the scene to place it
+- Shift click to place multiple objects
+- Escape or delete will cancel placing an object

 ## Selecting / Moving Objects
 - Click and drag to move an object